isomerpages/mindef-sg101/_economy/growing-our-economy/1986-to-1996-rebounding-into-a-decade-of-growth.md

 **Developing an External Wing**

-![Alt text for image on Isomer site](/images/economy/growing-our-economy/Screenshot%202020-10-22%20at.png) (Image: Suzhou Industrial Park via [Surbana Jurong](https://surbanajurong.com/sector/china-singapore-suzhou-industrial-park/))
+![Alt text for image on Isomer site](/images/economy/growing-our-economy/Screenshot%202020-10-22%20at.png)
+Image: Suzhou Industrial Park; [Surbana Jurong](https://surbanajurong.com/sector/china-singapore-suzhou-industrial-park/)

 Up till the 1990s, Singapore's focus had been on bringing in foreign investment, and not on outward investments from Singapore.